dj66635/mtga-code-grabber/README.md

 `limit` is the maximum amount of new messages that will be fetched from every channel every time the bot polls Discord. `delay` is the time between each poll.
 Basically, I didn't want to have it querying the API constantly to make sure I didn't go over the rate limit.
 You may want to tweak the default values depending on the frequency of messages in your channels.

+Setting `optimistic` to True will skip some stages of the preprocessing phase in order to almost halve the execution time at the expense of some accuracy.
+Probably not needed unless you're facing other world-class bots.

 `tesseract_cmd` is the path to your Tesseract binary.
 If you dont know it, you can most likely find it running `which tesseract` or `where tesseract` on a terminal, depending on your platform.

+`workers` is the number of threads that will be spawned to do handle the Tesseract processing.
+Going beyond 2 or 3 is not worth it, and you might want to lower it to 1 if running this on a toaster.

 `user_username` `user_password` are your Wizards of the Coast account credentials.
 You'll have to trust (or verify) that the code is not sending them to some fishy russian server.